[Park Closure] Seasonal Road Closures

 The one-of-a-kind bristlecone pines, which may be the oldest nonclonal life forms on Earth, are just one example.
 Rather scrubby trees like this one are common in the lowlands.
 Thick carpets of fir, pine, and other tall trees dominate the higher elevations.
 There is more life in the midst of all this life.
 Rabbits, squirrels, and other small mammals live in the lowlands.
 In the mountains, visitors often catch glimpses of bobcats, cougars, and other larger predatory animals.
 Elk and mule deer are in the mix as well.

 Ancient glaciers and volcanoes made the area what it is today.
 Those huge glaciers melted at the end of the Ice Age, so much of this area was once a giant sea bed.
 As an International Dark Sky Park, Great Basin National Park offers one of the best areas in the West to gaze up at the stars and soak in the majesty of the Milky Way.
 There are many outdoor activities to enjoy at the park, including fishing, hiking, horseback riding, rock climbing, and even pine nut gathering.

 Potable water is not available at campgrounds at this time.
 Potable water for filling containers can be found at the Lehman Caves Visitor Center.

-In the “Basin” portion of GBNP, there is almost always plenty of parking.
+In the “Basin” portion of Great Basin National Park, there is almost always plenty of parking.
 The desert floor is a little rocky at times, but it’s also very open and flat.
 Parking is more limited in higher elevations, so plan ahead.